redhat-openshift-ecosystem/operator-pipelines/docs/users/fbc_onboarding.md

 Now we can convert existing operator into FBC.
 The initial run takes a while because a local cache is generated during a run.

+> [!NOTE]
+> A user executing the conversion script needs to be authenticated to registries used by OLM catalog.
+> Use `podman login` to log in into all registries.

 To convert existing operator to `FBC` format you need to execute following command:

 ```bash